-Sleeping on your front puts strain on your joints, ligaments and muscles from top to tail as you will need to have you head turned to one side causing a twist down your entire spine.
+Sleeping on your front puts strain on your joints, ligaments and muscles from top to tail.
+This is due to the fact that you’ll need to have you head turned to one side causing a twist down your entire spine.
 Over time this can lead to muscle imbalance and postural imbalance and potentially an episode of back pain.
-The best position for you to sleep on is your back, with a pillow placed underneath your knees to reduce pressure on the lower back, or on your side, with a pillow between your knees to take the twist out of your spine and pelvis.
+The best position for you to sleep on is your back, with a pillow placed underneath your knees to reduce pressure on the lower back.
+Alternatively, on your side, with a pillow between your knees to take the twist out of your spine and pelvis.

 #13 Use ice or heat